 Reading the recipe, you may think that this will be a gentle, sweet drink—that is until you get to the ginger beer.
 That single ingredient kicks the flavor up to a new level, adding a snap that contrasts the refreshing flavors of cucumber, elderflower, and mint quite nicely.
 Overall, for a springtime drink—whether it's St. Patrick's Day or not—this is a gem that may soon become a new favorite.

 Gather the ingredients.

-In the bottom of a cocktail shaker, muddle the cucumber and mint.
-Add the vodka and elderflower liqueur.
+In the bottom of a cocktail shaker, muddle 4 slices of cucumber and 8 mint leaves.

 - You may find that you prefer St. Germain Liqueur over an elderflower syrup for the simple fact that it's easy to find.
 Yet, the syrup can be homemade or purchased at the store; both Darbo and Monin make elderflower syrups that are very good in this drink.
 Which you choose may just be a matter of what you have on hand.